awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

            curl -Lo cert-manager.yaml https://github.com/jetstack/cert-manager/releases/download/v1.5.4/cert-manager.yaml
            ```

         1. Pull the following images and push them to a repository that your nodes have access to\.
-For more information on how to pull, tag, and push the images to your own repository, see [Copy a container image to a private repository](copy-image-to-private-repository.md)\.
+For more information on how to pull, tag, and push the images to your own repository, see [Copy a container image from one repository to another repository](copy-image-to-repository.md)\.

            ```
            quay.io/jetstack/cert-manager-cainjector:v1.5.4